“When you know your ‘Why’, your ‘What’ has more impact, because you’re walking in or towards your purpose.” – Michael Jr.

 A while back my husband and I started traveling.

-But in order to overcome, you must make efforts.
+In order to overcome, you must make efforts.
 I started seeing a therapist to address this frustrating anxiety about traveling.
 I realized that my fear was based on the fact that I never really believed I would be returning from my adventures abroad and that nothing would ever be stable.
 How awful is that??

 Day trips, weekends, week long… no matter how long, I see traveling now not as an escape from routine but the chance to be brave, to meet new people and experience different worlds, and I get the chance to be inspired to write about all of my adventures.

-Sometimes my Lyme Disease does holds me back from doing things that I daydream of doing, like backpacking down the Nā Pali Coast.
+Sometimes my Lyme Disease does hold me back from doing things that I daydream of doing, like backpacking down the Nā Pali Coast.
 But I work really hard to try to experience as much as I can while balancing a chronic illness.
 So days when I get to sit down and write about traveling, read the adventures of other travelers around the world, and share the world with my readers, I don’t feel like I am missing anything.